dmerejkowsky/blog/content/en/post/0102-requests-what-you-need-to-build-useful-apps.md

 _Today's article has been written by guest Abdur-Rahmaan Janhangeer.
 He is Organising Member of the [Python Mauritius User Group](http://www.pymug.com), Arabic Coordinator for the docs and maintainer of [pythonmembers.club](http://www.pythonmembers.club) and was kind enough to submit this article to be posted there._

 Requests is a popular Python library.
-It has particularly been praised for it's intuitive programming API.
+It has particularly been praised for its intuitive programming API.
 If you are new to Python, this should be a top priority in your learning path.
 Today we are going to give you some useful blocks to immediately get started!
 Have fun!

 ## Just How Popular Is Requests?